Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold

 (ii) $\forall j\in J_i,\;\; \vec{d}\cdot\nu(F_j)\geq 0$. \end{lemma} \begin{proof} The only difference between Lemma~\ref{lem:valid-pair} and the current lemma is the set of facets on which Condition~(ii) is tested: here it is only on the neighboring facets of $F_i$.
 We argue that if the condition holds for the neighboring facets it will hold for all facets other than $F_i$.
 Assume, for a contradiction that it holds for all neighboring facets, and there is a non-neighboring facet $F_k, k\neq i$ for which it does not hold.
 Let $s$ be a segment connecting a point inside $F_i$ and a point inside $F_k$.
 Let $\pi$ be a plane containing $s$ and parallel to $\vec{d}$.
 If $\pi$ intersects a vertex of $F_i$ then we move s (and $\pi$) slightly parallel to itself such that it does not cross any vertex of $F_i$.
 Let $Q:=P\cap \pi$, and as above let $e_t:=F_t\cap\pi$ for every facet $F_t$ of $P$ that intersects $\pi$.
 Let $e'$ and $e''$ be the two neighboring edges to $e_i$ in $Q$ --- notice that $e'$ and $e''$ are the intersection of $\pi$ with two neighboring facets of $F_i$.
 By Lemma~\ref{lem:normal-projection} the scalar product of $\vec{d}$ with both $\nu(e')$ and $\nu(e'')$ is non-negative and with both $\nu(e_i)$ and $\nu(e_k)$ is negative.
 However, these form an intertwining cyclic subsequence of edges of $Q$: $e',e_i,e'',e_k$, in contradiction with Observation~\ref{obs:consecutive-normals}.
-This means that the inner-facing normal of $e_k$ has non-negative scalar product with $\vec{d}$ and the same holds for the inner-facing normal of $F_k$. \end{proof} \begin{theorem} Given a convex polyhedron $Q$ and a specific top facet $F_i$, it is possible to find \emph{all} the pull-out directions in $O(m_i)$ time. \end{theorem} \begin{proof} Without loss of generality let's assume that $F_i$ is horizontal (parallel to the $xy$-plane) and $\nu(F_i)$ points vertically downwards.
-We wish to find all the pull-out directions for which the conditions of Lemma~\ref{lem:valid-pair-convex} hold.
+This means that the inner-facing normal of $e_k$ has non-negative scalar product with $\vec{d}$ and the same holds for the inner-facing normal of $F_k$. \end{proof} \begin{theorem} Given a convex polyhedron $Q$ and a specific top facet $F_i$, it is possible to find \emph{all} the removal directions in $O(m_i)$ time. \end{theorem} \begin{proof} Without loss of generality let's assume that $F_i$ is horizontal (parallel to the $xy$-plane) and $\nu(F_i)$ points vertically downwards.
+We wish to find all the removal directions for which the conditions of Lemma~\ref{lem:valid-pair-convex} hold.